 Who leads at Sports Plus?

 Each camp will be run by a team of leaders made up of Christians in Sport staff and volunteers.
-All leaders will undergo an application process, personal references and criminal record checks before being accepted on the team.
-They will also attend a safeguarding session run by Christians in Sport.
+All leaders will undergo an application process, personal references, and criminal record checks before being accepted on the team.
+They will also complete safeguarding training provided by Christians in Sport.